Fleming-Society/Bounty-projects/README.md

 **Difficulty: 2 stars**

-This project is all about matrix keyboard, which can be a quite interesting and advanturous topic to explore.
+This project is all about matrix keyboard, which can be a quite interesting and adventurous topic to explore.
 There is a big community about mechanical keyboard, all the way from the custom firmware to the difference between different springs inside the keyboard switch.
 It will be a great fun to play around!

 As Electrical Engineers, this project mainly focuses on the working mechanism of a keyboard.
 A keyboard usually has many keys, but our microcontroller has limited pin count.
 To register many key inputs by using limited IO on a microcontroller could be a challenge, which will be the part that we will focus on.